 Why you might resist subscribing to Super Duolingo

-In my case, I resisted subscribing to the premium membership for a long time.
-Several years to be exact.
+In my case, I resisted subscribing to the premium membership for as long as I could.

 As we’ve just covered, Duolingo is famed for being a free way to learn languages.
 It’s quite literally their mission to make language learning ‘free, fun, and accessible to all. ’

 Even though it’s billed as supporting free education, I couldn’t see how a premium service was consistent with their mission.